Marijuana use and aspergillosis

-Marijuana is the most commonly used illegal drug in the UK and the United States (1).
+Marijuana is the most commonly used illegal drug in the UK and the United States (though it has now been legalised in several US states) (1).
 Prepared from the leaves, flowers, and stem of the Cannabis plant, it can be smoked, vaporised, added as an ingredient to food or brewed as a tea.
 In addition to recreational use, the use of medicinal cannabis has increased over the last decade, due to approval for its use in HIV-1 and cancer patients.
 It has been recommended for pain relief, and for nausea and vomiting in those undergoing chemotherapy (2).

 Since the 1970s there have been a small but significant number of case reports describing a link between marijuana use and invasive aspergillosis.
 This is thought to be due to the direct inhalation of fungal spores that are present on the surface of the plant.
 The heating of cannabis buds may not be sufficient for sterilization and so users (particularly those with weakened immune systems) are potentially exposed to life threatening pulmonary infection.
 Conditions of storage during shipment or ageing processes may also contribute to the presence of mould in marijuana (3).